decred/politeia/README.md

 the cache disable by default.
 If you're running the full politeia stack, politeiad and politeiawww, running the cache is required.**

+politeiad has read and write access to the cache.  politeiawww has only read access to the cache.
+The flow of data is as follows:

 1. politeiawww receives a command from a user
 2. politeiawww creates a politeiad request for the command and sends it
 3. politeiad writes the command data to the git repository and updates the